 “Every student’s journey is unique,” shares Kassie, “and my hope is that the students see our pathways as an easy tool they can use to help navigate the plethora of opportunities available and engage in the ones most meaningful to them.
 What excited me most about our pathways is the potential participation from students who would not otherwise come to Tsai CITY!”

 All in all, Tsai CITY seeks to support a diverse array of innovative ventures.
 Whether you’re a Civic Innovator, Entrepreneur, Intrapreneur, Creative, or Explorer, Tsai CITY offers valuable resources for your innovative journey.
 If you’d like to learn more about opportunities within the pathway you identify, Tsai CITY programming is now cross-listed with pathways that are unique to each event and program.

-The next installment of the Pathways in Innovation series will be held on December 1st with intrapreneur Gabby Cazeau.
-Register here.
+Check out the next installment of the Pathways in Innovation series here.

 (Story written by Luna Garcia, Tsai CITY's Storytelling Associate)